google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 but the app should then start and the screen will remain black with animated text, similar to the desktop worker.

+> Note that the `gles-worker-android` app may crash a lot,
+> and it will automatically restart;
+> this is usually because the graphics driver crashed when running
+> a complex shader.
+> However, it may terminate intentionally if it detects any errors,
+> such as when the network connection between the worker and server
+> fails.
+> The crash-happy approach is a self-defense mechanism to try
+> to ensure that we return to a good state before continuing.

 > To exit the app, you **must use the back button**, otherwise it will automatically restart.